IEvangelist/pathological/README.md

 # Pathological

-Pathological is a VS Code extension that provides convenient and developer-friendly path APIs.
-With Pathological, you can copy the current directory in the file-system as a tree representation with fully customizable control characters.
+Pathological is a VS Code extension that provides convenient and developer-friendly _path_ APIs.
+With Pathological, you can copy a selected directory in the **Explorer** as a tree representation with fully customizable control characters.
 You can also select relative paths between explorer selections.

 ## Features